Free Natural Medicine Newsletter - Enter Email Here:

 • Tryptophan: Necessary for the production of Serotonin.

 • GABA (Gamma-Aminobutyric Acid): GABA inhibits the other neurotranmitters.
-It is often a low levels during Bipolar Manic episodes.
+It is often at low levels during Bipolar Manic episodes.
 It can be effective for anxiety, excitability, impulsivity and agitation and tends to have a sedative affect).

 Fish Oil, Omega-3 Fatty Acids and DHA